 Jonathan Perkins, D.O.

-Jonathan A. Perkins, DO, practices pediatric otolaryngology at Seattle Childrens Hospital and he is a professor in the Department of Otolaryngology at the University of Washington School of Medicine.
-Perkins earned his DO at the University of Osteopathic Medicine and Health Sciences, did his residency training in otolaryngology at Madigan Army Medical Center in Fort Lewis, Wash., and a pediatrics fellowship at Seattle Childrens and the University of Washington.
+Jonathan A. Perkins, D.O., is a professor of pediatric otolaryngology-head and neck surgery at the University of Washington and is chief of the Vascular Anomalies program at Seattle Children's Hospital.
+Perkins earned his D.O. at the University of Osteopathic Medicine and Health Sciences, did his residency training in otolaryngology at Madigan Army Medical Center in Fort Lewis, WA, and a pediatrics fellowship at Seattle Children's Hospital and the University of Washington.

-Undergraduate Education: Biola College, La Mirada, CA; University of Washington, Seattle, WA
+Undergraduate Education: Biola College, La Mirada, Cal., and University of Washington

-Medical School: University of Osteopathic Medicine and Health Sciences, Des Moines, IA
+Medical School: University of Osteopathic Medicine and Health Sciences, Des Moines, Iowa

-Residency: Surgery - General, Madigan Army Medical Center - Credentialing Office, Tacoma, WA
+Residency: Surgery - General, Madigan Army Medical Center - Credentialing Office, Tacoma, Wash.

-Fellowship: Pediatric Otolaryngology/Head and Neck Surgery Seattle Children's Hospital, Seattle, WA
+Fellowship: Pediatric Otolaryngology/Head and Neck Surgery Seattle Children's Hospital, Seattle, Wash.

 Board Certification: Otolaryngology